augmented-human-lab/drone-buddy-library/docs-sphinx/tello_navigation_installation_guide.rst

 Usage
 -------------

-The Tello Waypoint Navigation module requires the following optional configurations to function:
+The Tello Waypoint Navigation module can have the following optional configurations to function:

 #.
 NAVIGATION_TELLO_WAYPOINT_DIR - Directory path for storing waypoint files (default: default directory in user home folder)
 #.
 NAVIGATION_TELLO_WAYPOINT_FILE - Specific waypoint file to use for navigation (default: None, decided later by the user or system)